Blog

 And once your segments are in place, AI can help you think through how to measure success:

-Tip: Include specific goals like “[increase rehires]” or “[grow referral pipeline]” to generate more targeted and relevant ideas.
+Tip: Include specific goals like “[to increase rehires]” or “[to grow referral pipeline]” to generate more targeted and relevant ideas.

 5. Events: Event Ideation, Follow-Ups and Surveys